LoveDuckie/blog-tool/README.md

 ---

-A command-line Python application for managing, processing, exporting, and publishing your blogs from Markdown format. :sparkles:
+A command-line Python application for managing, exporting, and publishing your blogs to multiple platforms from Markdown format. :sparkles:

+Intended to be ued by developers looking to centralise and publish their blogging content from a "single source of truth".

 ## FAQ

 - What is Markdown? :memo:
+  - > Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
+Created by John Gruber in 2004, Markdown is now one of the world’s most popular markup languages.
 - What is Python? :snake:
+  - > Python is a high-level, general-purpose programming language.
+Its design philosophy emphasizes code readability with the use of significant indentation.

 ## Features

-- Manage, export, and publishing your blog posts as Markdown files, along with associated image and video assets.
+- Manage, export, and publish your blog posts as Markdown files, along with associated image and video assets.
 - Automatically generate impression images for your blogs.
 - Automatically optimise image assets before publishing.
 - Upload image assets to remote sources before publishing blogs.